The lower end of Brookline Boulevard

 original Stone Chapel at Queensboro and Chelton Avenues.

-A new home (left), and a Freehold Real Estate
+A new home and a Freehold Real Estate billboard

-billboard stating "This is Brookline" and advertising new home sales, near
+stating "This is Brookline" near Flatbush Avenue in 1916.

 A map showing the buildings along Brookline